backend-development/backend-development-textbook/source/adv_authentication.md

 After reading this guide you will

 - have an overview of scenarios and authentication methods
-- be able to use several authentiation methods in next.js
+- be able to use several authentication methods in next.js
-- be able to use several authentiation methods in rails
+- be able to use several authentication methods in rails

 ---